-Taking nutritional Theaflavin supplements can benefit Renal Non-Clear Cell Carcinoma/Cancer patients on Bevacizumab treatment.
-But avoid Theaflavin supplements if on Daunorubicin treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Theaflavin can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Theaflavin when at genetic risk of cancer due to mutation of gene TERT.
+Taking Theaflavin extracts or nutritional supplements may benefit Primary Head and Neck Squamous Cell Carcinoma patients on Docetaxel treatment over Peppermint nutritional supplements.
+But Theaflavin supplements or Theaflavin extracts offer less benefit if on Radiation treatment for Primary Uterine Myxoid Leiomyosarcoma compared to Asafoetida.
+Similarly, taking nutritional supplements Theaflavin may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Spirulina.
+But avoid nutritional supplements Theaflavin when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Theaflavin.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Head and Neck Squamous Cell Carcinoma or Primary Uterine Myxoid Leiomyosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Theaflavin.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Theaflavin?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene TP53?
-Are the implications of Myeloproliferative Neoplasms the same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Daunorubicin or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Theaflavin extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene?
+Are the implications of Primary Head and Neck Squamous Cell Carcinoma the same as Primary Uterine Myxoid Leiomyosarcoma?
+Is it one and the same if you are on treatment with Radiation or Docetaxel?

 Theaflavins are a group antioxidant polyphenol pigments which are found in black and oolong teas.
 Theaflavin and its derivatives are collectively known as theaflavins.
 Theaflavins are considered to have many health benefits including the following: (L K Leung et al, J Nutr., 2001)